CasuallyPassingBy/Maths-Notes-md/Notes/Finite and Countable Sets.md

 - $A$ is equipotent to $A$
 - If $A$ is equipotent to $B$, then $B$ is equipotent to $A$
-- If $A$ is equipotent to $B$, and $B$ is equipotent to $C$, then $A$ is equipontent to $C$
+- If $A$ is equipotent to $B$, and $B$ is equipotent to $C$, then $A$ is equipotent to $C$

-Note that equipotency is not an equivalence relation, since there cannot exits a set of all sets, which would be required to make the equivlanece relation.
+Note that equipotency is not an equivalence relation, since there cannot exits a set of all sets, which would be required to make the equivalence relation.

 **Def:** The cardinality of $A$ is less than or equal to the cardinality of $B$ (notation: $|A| \le |B|$) if there is an injection from $A$ to $B$.